Deltares/hydromt_delwaq/docs/user_guide/EM_functional_description.rst

 •	A variable number of “type B” sources.

-The quantification of the releases of polutants associated to the various sources proceeds by the emission factor method.
+The quantification of the releases of pollutants associated to the various sources proceeds by the emission factor method.
 A variable collection of sources can be considered.
 Releases (:math:`L`) of a pollutant “p” for a certain socio-economic activity “a” are calculated by multiplying an activity rate (:math:`AR_a`) by an emission factor for this activity and a certain pollutant (:math:`EF_{p,a}`):

 .. math::
-    :label: Eq_release_polutant
+    :label: Eq_release_pollutant

     L_{p,a} = AR_a * EF_{p,a}